 “Sorrel, that’s interesting.”
 We’ve heard this a few times, but it tends to be the wrong plant which people are referring to.
-Not to be confused with the European leafy green plant, which would be intriguing in drink form, sorrel is what British Caribbean people call hibiscus.
+Not to be confused with the European leafy green plant, sorrel is what British Caribbean people call hibiscus.
 There are over 200 species of hibiscus so the one in discussion is hibiscus sabdariffa.

-There are two types of this plant - one that sprouts white flowers and one that sprouts crimson coloured flowers - the latter is more widely available.
-The calyx of this hibiscus plant, a pod that forms once the flowers blossoming season is over, is what’s used to make herbal teas and soft drinks around the world.
+There are two types of sorrel.
+One that sprouts white flowers and one that sprouts crimson coloured flowers – the latter is more widely available.
+It’s the calyx of the plant that is used, a pod that forms once the flowers blossoming season is over.
+This is what makes drinks, jam, ice cream and it is used both fresh and dried.

 BENEFITS & USES

-The drink is made by infusion and notorious for its vitamin C content and ability to lower blood pressure.
-Alone it possesses a strong, bitter and rich taste so it is often sweetened.
+Sorrel drink is made by infusion and is notorious for its vitamin C content and ability to lower blood pressure.
 The crimson colour is alluring and is what most people find attractive as it can be used as a natural food colouring.

-Due to its global popularity, sorrel has many names and is of significant use in many cultures.
-For example, In Iraq, hibiscus tea is called Chai Kujarat, for someone when they come to your house it symbolises that are important to you.
+Due to its global popularity, sorrel has various names.
+In Iraq, it’s called Chai Kujarat and prepared when someone special is visiting.
 Similarly, across the Caribbean it allows families to connect and create special moments at Christmas when the flowers are in season.
-Below is a list of countries and what sorrel is called.
+Below is a list of countries that use sorrel along with their names.